pycom/pycom-documentation/chapter/tutorials/lora/lorawan-otaa.md

 s.send(bytes([0x01, 0x02, 0x03]))

 # make the socket non-blocking
-# (because if there's no data received it will block forever...)
+# (because if there is no data received it will block forever...)
 s.setblocking(False)

 # get any data received (if any...)